-Introduces principles of correct reasoning and their application to research and writing.
+Introduces principles of correct reasoning and their application to research and writing, especially in the light of a survey of the history of ideas and worldviews.
 The course emphasizes theories of meaning, language, critical thinking, reading skills, common causes of confusion and error in thought and argument, methods of analyzing and evaluating arguments objectively, and methods of constructing sound arguments based on relevant evidence.